 By following good international SEO practices, you can rank any website or web page in any country you want.

 I hope you enjoyed this guide on what is international SEO.

-As you discovered, the basic definition for “what is international search engine optimization” is that it is a way to optimize your website to allow search engines to identify the countries and languages you’re targeting for a business.
+As you discovered, the underlying international SEO definition is that it is a way to optimize your website to allow search engines to identify the countries and languages you’re targeting for a business.

-And the best practices for how to do international SEO to rank content in those specific countries, and for certain languages, can be used by any site owner to increase the visibility for their business in the searches engines around the world.
+And the list of international SEO best practices you learned for how to do international SEO to rank content in those specific countries, and for certain languages, can be used by any site owner to increase the visibility for their business in the searches engines around the world.

 I’m the creator of SEO Chatter.
 I’ve been fascinated with SEO since 2005 and have spent most of my waking hours consuming SEO content from the top professionals in this field.
 My goal is to share the best tips and news about search engine optimization so you can get more traffic to your website.